sourcegraph/handbook/content/departments/support/tools/index.md

 ## Internal collaboration

 - Slack is our primary communication tool.
-- Github is where our handbook lives.
+- GitHub is where our handbook lives.
 - Zoom is how we connect synchronously.
 - Gmail is mostly for notifications.
 - Google calendar is for your calendar, as well as shared calendars (like the CS team calendar).